Skip to content

 Reflective questions

-This module will give you pre-made scripts for Matlab.
+This module will give you pre-made scripts for Python.
 You can download the example files here.
-You are free to use any software, however, if you don't use Matlab you will need to redo the pre-made scripts yourself.
-For installation and setup of, see Matlab installation and Matlab packages.
+You are free to use any software, however, if you don't use Python you will need to redo the pre-made scripts yourself.
+For installation and setup of, see Python installation and Python packages.
+The packages required for this lab is found in requirements.txt.
+Note that the pre-made scripts are using the SUND package.

 Introduction